JaredEdwards/frontend-dash-2/README.md

 3. Run this command to see the state of the project at 6pm "$ git checkout eb401fcb36a018ee4769d084c1dbc4a4eddd2e5a"

-4. Once inside the directory run '$ npm install'
+4. Once the proper commit is checkout out run '$ npm install'

 5. Upon completion of the installation, run '$ gulp'